 Dean Medical Group EMG

 We are proud to announce that the Dean Medical Group EMG lab has been awarded the American Association of Neuromuscular & Electrodiagnostic Medicine Accreditation with Exemplary Status.

 Exemplary Status is the highest level of accreditation an electrodiagnostic laboratory can achieve under the AANEM Accreditation Program.
 To be awarded Accreditation with Exemplary Status, physicians performing studies in the EMG Laboratory must meet the strict set of criteria and provide the highest level of quality in electrodiagnostic medicine.

 Neurological Institute Phone Number

 The Dean Medical Group EMG lab is located at SSM Health St. Mary's Hospital (not the Outpatient Center), 700 South Park Street, Madison, WI.
-Take the Atrium Elevators to the 7th floor (7SW wing), and check in at the nurses’ station.
-They will instruct you to the waiting area.
+Specifically, the lab is located on Level A of the hospital.
+Patients should come in the main entrance of the hospital and check in at the Information Desk.
+They will then be directed to go to the SSU Waiting Area, which is right behind the Information Desk.

 The parking ramp entrance and hospital valet are located on Brooks Street.

 About our Lab

 The Dean Medical Group Electroneurodiagnostics Lab is a state-of-the-art diagnostic testing facility of electromyography (EMG) and nerve conduction studies (NCS).
 It is our mission to provide advanced, highest quality procedures in a professional and comfortable environment.

 What is EMG/NCS?